 PLEASE NOTE: The MA/Carma Development Platform is not a commercially available, "over-the-shelf" product.
 It is available through consultancy work, joint ventures and partnerships.
-For academics, we have a Research Support Program [Go to]
+For academics, it is available in a pro bono Research Support Program [Go to]

 As a development platform for morphological modeling, MA/Carma supports the entire MA process: